 The station also has boarding pass kiosks to print boarding passes before arriving at the terminal, early bag check for American Airlines, Southwest Airlines and United Airlines, a cell phone waiting lot, a pet park and four-hour parking meters.

+Parking at PHX: Sky Harbor's FindASpot allows travelers to search for parking options based on the airline they're flying on, based on either convenience or affordability.
 It also tells travelers how many spaces are available in terminal garages and uncovered lots, with prices ranging from $9 a day to $25 a day.

 Maps of PHX Airport